- Search The Registry

 - My Account

 *Bob Gibson was born on this date in 1935.
-He was an African American baseball player.
+He was a (retired) Black baseball player.

 From Omaha, Nebraska he was named Pack Robert Gibson, after his father who died 3 months before his birth and changed his name to Robert when he turned 18.
 Despite a childhood filled with health problems, including rickets, asthma, pneumonia, and a heart murmur, he was active in sports particularly baseball and basketball.
 After a standout career at Tech High in Omaha, Gibson won a basketball scholarship to Creighton University.